xGoldy/nid-datasets/README.md

 As mentioned in our paper, we focused purely on publicly available datasets suitable for Network Intrusion Detection (NID) research and development.
 All datasets not available at the time of writing the paper (2024), along with datasets designed for other IDS types (e.g., host-based IDS, Industry Control Systems IDS) without network features, were excluded from the paper.
 However, we understand that other datasets, or even unavailable ones, might interest others with different goals.
 Therefore, we list all the excluded datasets (without their detailed analysis) along with the reason for their exclusion in the `excluded_datasets.md` file.

+## Additional Datasets

+Although our published survey is a static paper, our research on NID data continues.
+While the survey (and the accompanying `excluded_datasets.md`) includes datasets published up to 2023 (included), we also maintain a separate list `additional_datasets.md`, including datasets published after the scope of the study (2024+) discovered during continued research.
+However, note that these entries are not thoroughly analyzed, so an associated notebook in the `ntbks_analysis/other/` might thus not be available.
+Furthermore, this list was compiled in a non-systematic manner, so it should not be considered a comprehensive, up-to-date resource of all NID datasets.
+It rather serves as a supplementary resource for readers interested in further independent exploration.
+Also, feel free to contribute to this list via a pull request.

 ## Miscellaneous

 ### Similar Projects